 5. Review your diary every 3 days for the next 7 days.

 It’s useful – to make sure nothing is forgotten – to have in your mind a clear idea of arrivals and departures for the next 7 days.
 And if you make sure you have 7 days worth of bookings, you only have to check it every 3 days.

 This simply means that you can anticipate things.
-For example, if there’s a special request, an early or late arrival, or anything else, you’ll feel much more relaxed about it if you have a mental view of at least 7 days bookings, and of course far less with be forgotten.
+For example, if there’s a special request, an early or late arrival, or anything else, you’ll feel much more relaxed about it if you have a mental view of at least 7 days bookings, and of course, far less will be forgotten.

-6. Make sure you cultivate great relationships with your neighbours.
+6. Make sure you cultivate great relationships with your neighbors.

-We have rarely had problems with guests, but there have been times where this has happened, mainly though noise.
+We have rarely had problems with guests, but there have been times when this has happened, mainly through noise.

-If you know your neighbours and go out of your way to be considerate, then when there is a problem, they will generally be quite forgiving.
-However, if you don’t get on with your neighbours, then if you have a problem with a guest, the neighbours could then start causing you problems.
+If you know your neighbors and go out of your way to be considerate, then when there is a problem, they will generally be quite forgiving.
+However, if you don’t get on with your neighbors, then if you have a problem with a guest, the neighbors could then start causing you problems.

-Check out this article which shows you just how important being considerate to neighbours is, as well as being very firm in not allowing parties of any kind.
+Check out this article which shows you just how important being considerate to neighbors is, as well as being very firm in not allowing parties of any kind.

 I hope you find this post useful and interesting.
 If you have any comments or questions please do comment below.
 I’d love to hear your views!
 Likewise, I’d really appreciate if you could share this article on your favorite social network!